Image source: Peerybingle / Public domain via Wikimedia Commons

 Starmer certainly has his work cut out, after Labour’s humiliating defeat at the polls six months ago.
 Read about how Don’t Bet On The Labour Party To Win The UK General Election predicted their fourth successive loss in nine years last November.
 Huge areas of traditional Labour territory in Scotland, the North and Midlands were lost to the Conservatives.
 The wipeout in Scotland was devastating, as Labour has not won the popular vote in England since 2001.
 And Starmer could find it difficult to win back Labour’s Brexit-voting heartlands, being a London based MP who was strongly pro-remain.
 In all, Labour need to overturn a Conservative majority of 80 seats, by gaining at least 120.
 Visit online gambling sites in the UK if you want odds on their chances at the next general election.

 But Labour’s problems may well be more than outweighed by the growing crisis facing Boris Johnson’s government.
-With possibly the heaviest financial tolls from the current global pandemic of any major economy, and the deepest recession in 300 years, public opinion could soon shift dramatically against the conservatives.
+Public opinion could soon shift dramatically against the conservatives.
 Coupled with the powerful mandate given him by the scale of his leadership victory, this could mean Starmer may well be on his way to Downing Street.
-UK next UK Labour leader odds show many in the Labour party believe he could be the person to finally return the opposition to power.
+Next UK Labour leader odds show many in the Labour party believe he could be the person to finally return the opposition to power.
 But should he fail to win an election, or maintain his popularity with the party, who are the most likely candidates to replace him?

 UK next Labour leader odds show possible replacements